hackolade/docs/Studio/Query-drivendatamodelingbasedona.md

 ## Factors to take into consideration

-JSON seems to liberate users from the constraints of normalization.&nbsp; But you should exercise caution with deep nesting and unbounded arrays.
+JSON seems to liberate users from the constraints of normalization.&nbsp; But you should exercise caution when it comes to deep nesting and unbounded arrays.

 &nbsp;